 It was Patricia Beatty's hope that the award will encourage the writing of quality children's books that bring us an awareness of California, its heritage or its future.
 The Beatty Award Medal was designed by Miyo LeFever.

 The prize of $500 and an engraved plaque are presented to the recipient during the CLA Beatty Award/California Young Reader Award (CYRM) luncheon.
 The luncheon also provides the author with a forum to speak about his/her book and provides an opportunity for attendees to meet the author during a book signing.

-Rosenstock and Gerstein will be honored at the Beatty Award Luncheon on Monday, November 4.
-The luncheon will take place during the annual California Library Association conference which will be held in Long Beach, CA, November 3-5, 2013.
+Hopkins and McElmurry will be honored at the Beatty Award Luncheon on Saturday, November 7, 2014, during the CLA annual conference in Oakland, CA.

 First presented in 1989 for a book published in 1988, the John and Patricia Beatty Award winner is announced each year during National Library Week and though only one book is selected for the Beatty Award, all other books are evaluated for possible inclusion in the “Eureka!
 California in Children's Literature” bibliography.

 A compilation of the work from over twenty years of Beatty Award committees, “Eureka!
 California in Children's Literature” is a bibliography of noteworthy children's and young adult books set in California and highlighting California history and culture.
 Critical annotations describe each title, and estimated grade levels are also included.
 Titles are organized into two categories, fiction and non-fiction, and within each category, by author.

 In October 2012, the current list was updated and titles no longer in print are indicated by a print status of [OP].
 Publishers listed are in all cases the original publishers, although some of the original editions have been supplemented and/or replaced by paperback editions.